-4703 - Topics in Writing and Rhetoric - 3 credit hours
+4703 - Topics in Writing & Rhetoric - 3 credit hours

 Advanced study of a specific research area or sub-discipline of writing studies and rhetoric.
 Students will gain a working knowledge of current scholarship, engage in scholarly critiques, and move toward making a contribution of their own in the specific subject area.
-Topics may include feminism and writing studies, ethnography and writing studies, classical rhetoric, rhetoric of science, or methods of assessment.
+Topics may include feminism and writing studies; ethnography and writing studies; classical rhetoric; rhetoric of science; film studies; or methods of assessment.
 This course emphasizes intellectual development, critical analysis, and cultural literacy.
 Topics, subject matter, and approaches may vary depending upon the instructor.
-Prerequisite: Senior standing or permission of the instructor.
-Course rotation: Alternate Spring.
+This course may be repeated once for credit.
+Prerequisite: Senior standing or instructor's permission.
+Course rotation: Spring.